cityssm/pdf-puppeteer/CONTRIBUTING.md

-### Thank you for your interest in making the Lot Occupancy System better
+### Thank you for your interest in making this project better!

 Together, we can build high quality software that meets the needs of municipalities, while remaining open and budget conscious.